oroinc/documentation/commerce/user_guide/products/products/actions_main/products_viewpage.rst

    :header: "Field", "Description"
    :widths: 30, 60

-   "**Slugs**","A URL slug that is used to build a human-readable URL for the product page in the front store."
+   "**Slugs**","A URL slug that is used to build a human-readable URL for the product page in the storefront."
    "**Meta Title**","A meta title is what is seen by search engine users and helps search engines to index the page."
    "**Meta Description**", "A meta description summarizes the page content.
 Search engines show a meta description in search results when the searched phrase is found in the description."
    "**Meta Keywords**", "Meta keywords are search terms that help search engines understand what the topic of the page is and find the page."